-This is Brown’s first time as a presenter at the VNA conference; however, she has attended many times in years past.
+This was Brown’s first time as a presenter at the VNA conference; however, she has attended many times in years past.
 She described the conference as a “robust time of growing the knowledge of nursing – each event has a theme and content experts facilitate presentations and discussion around topics that are presented.”

 “Incivility and bullying in leadership ranks is an area where there is a gap in the information.
 The research team identified this gap, and based on personal past experience at various institutions, we agreed that toxic or uncivil behavior among academic nurse leaders is a phenomenon that should be studied for further understanding,” Brown explained.